 The following individuals are not subject to UK immigration control:

 - British citizens;

 - Commonwealth citizens and citizens of the UK and Colonies with the right of abode; and

-- EEA nationals and national of Switzerland and their family members will become subject to immigration control in the future as a result of the UK’s decision to leave the EU.
+*EEA nationals and their family members will become subject to immigration control in the future as a result of the UK’s decision to leave the EU.
 You can keep on top of developments here.

 Our immigration experts are able to provide advice and guidance in relation to an employer’s duties under the right to work legislation to ensure that they are complying with their duties and are able to establish a statutory excuse when necessary.